cedar-book/BTS-Core-work/notes/docPlan-items.rst

 * add contents to Tutorials and FAQs

 * Multi-sig UI - How to set and use?
-* directory structures and files after the installation (node/wallet)
+* show directory structures and files after the installation (node/wallet)

   - (i.e., datadir... )